ryanki1/Frische_Luft/README.md

 #

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.1.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 18.2.13.

+## Node version

+For best results install at least version 20 of Node

 ## Development server